alan-turing-institute/data-safe-haven/docs/index.md

 ```

 Many of the important questions we want to answer for society require the use of sensitive data.
-In order to effectively answer these questions, we need productive, secure environments to analyse the data.
+In order to effectively answer these questions, we need productive, secure environments to analyse that data.

 We have developed: